jbwang1997/OBBDetection/README.md

   Horizontal bounding boxes (HBB), oriented bounding boxes (OBB) and 4 point boxes (POLY) are supported in this toolbox.
 The program will confirm the type of bounding box by the tensor shape or the default setting.

 We develop [BboxToolkit](https://github.com/jbwang1997/BboxToolkit) to support oriented bounding boxes operations, which is heavily depended on by this toolbox.

-## Upgrade

-We are now developing the support of DOTA1.5, DOTA2.0 and big image inference demo.

 ## License